-Brent Assink is the Executive Director of The Fuller Foundation.
-Under his leadership, The Fuller Foundation and Fuller Seminary work collaboratively to grow the Fuller Endowment through fundraising, Investment Management, Estate Planning and Planned Giving.
-Prior to joining The Fuller Foundation, Brent served for 18 years as Executive Director of the San Francisco Symphony, recognized as one of the world’s most innovative and successful orchestras.
+Brent is the Chief of Philanthropy of Fuller Seminary and Executive Director of The Fuller Foundation.
+He oversees all fundraising programs in support of the mission of Fuller Seminary and ensures a stable and growing philanthropic base for the Seminary’s global ministry.
+Brent is responsible for growing the Seminary’s assets through planned gifts, new gifts to the Fuller Endowment and effective investment management.
+Prior to joining Fuller Seminary and The Fuller Foundation, he served for 18 years as Executive Director of the San Francisco Symphony, recognized as one of the world’s most innovative and successful orchestras.
 As a top leader in the classical music field, his long tenure at the San Francisco Symphony included managing a budget of nearly $75 million while working closely with the institution’s 80-member Board of Governors, 107 full-time musicians and an administrative staff of 140.
 A hallmark of Brent’s tenure was the Symphony’s Second Century Campaign, which raised over $140 million in new endowment and program support, well exceeding its original goal of $100 million.
-His tenure at the San Francisco Symphony also included four years as general manager.
 Brent began his career in the non-profit sector at The Saint Paul Chamber Orchestra, where he helped turn the SPCO’s budget deficit around through artistic and educational initiatives, expanded marketing efforts and the largest fundraising campaign in the organization’s history up to that point.
 He holds dual Bachelor of Arts degrees in Business Administration and Music from Dordt College and a Master of Arts in Musicology from the University of Minnesota.

 Robert J. Ceremsak, Jr.